skills-cogrammar/C11-Lecture-Backpack/README.md

 1. **Install Git**: Before you begin, ensure that Git is installed on your local machine.
 You can find detailed installation instructions in the internal documentation located at [`StarterPack/Git/README.md`](StarterPack/Git/README.md).

-2. **Choose and Download an Automated Pull Script**: Depending on your chosen stream (e.g., Data Science, Software Engineering, Full Stack Web Development, Cybersecurity) and your operating system, download the appropriate Automated Pull Script provided in the repository.
+2. **Choose and Download an Automated Pull Script**: Depending on your chosen stream (Software Engineering) and your operating system, download the appropriate Automated Pull Script provided in the repository.

    - **Download the script**:
      - **Right-click on the script link** below for your stream and operating system.